mhkfchun/mhkfchun.github.io/essays/stupid-is-as-stupid-does.md

 * Have you done everything you can to get an answer yourself?
 * Is your question easy to understand?

+Of course this is only a few of the many ways to make a question better.

 Using Stack Overflow as an example, we can look at questions that embody both the good and the bad.

 ## What not to do: The Question